Tunisian–Algerian War (1694): Background

 Ever since the establishment of Ottoman Tunisia, the Deys of the country were elected by the Turkish janissaries.
 The Pasha of Tunis appointed by the Ottoman Sultan had no power.
 That was at least the case until 1613, when Murad I Bey, a Janissary of Corsican origins seized power in Tunis, and founded the Muradid dynasty.

 In 1675, Murad II Bey died, and he left his state to his son Mohamed Bey El Mouradi.
 Mohamed exiled the Pasha, Muhammad al-Hafsi.
 Murad II's second son, Ali bin Murad, disappointed by his share in the division of power had sought refuge in the Beylik of Constantine a governorate of the Regency of Algiers (also known as Algeria).
 He brought the tribes of northwest Tunisia led by Muhammad ben Cheker over to his side with promises of gold and silver.

 He besieged Tunis, while Muhammad Bey al-Muradi fled from Tunis to Kairouan before the troops of his brother arrived.
 Ali besieged the city but Muhammad broke out of the siege, and met Ali on the field of battle.
 The Battle of El Kerima, which took place on the plain of Fahs in 1677 was decisively won by Ali.
 He had his troops besiege Kairouan and returned to Tunis to be recognised as Bey in place of his brother who remained under siege in Kairouan.

 After some mediation by the Dey of Algiers, a treaty was signed in 1679 between the Muradid princes, but this peace didn't last long.

 The Turkish janissaries of Tunis elected their own leader, Ahmed Chelebi who attempted to take over the country.
 He was defeated by the Algerians who feared that the revolutionary spirit of the janissaries in Tunis would spread to their own country.
 They sacked Tunis in 1686, and left the country in ruins.
 Mohamed bey suspected his brother of supporting the Algerians, and thus killed him and seized power for himself.
 Muhammad ben Cheker (the leader of the northwestern tribes, wanted the Beylik to himself, and hearing about the infighting, he visited Algiers to negotiate with the Algerians in 1694.

 First phase of the war (1694)

 Start of the campaign

 Dey Hadj Chabane agreed to help ben Cheker in conquering Tunis, but only he would subjugate himself and become an Algerian vassal.
 Muhammad ben Cheker agreed, and declared independence from Tunis.
 On June 24 Algerian troops entered Tunisian territory, and started rapidly advancing into the heartlands of Tunisia.
 The Algerian army consisted of Janissaries, troops from the Beylik of Constantine led by Ali Khoudja Bey, and the allied tribes of ben Cheker.
 The Tunisian armies were led by Mohamed Bey, Mourad ibn Ali (the son of Ali, the aforementioned pretender), Ibrahim Cherif a commander, and his lieutenant Husain ibn Ali.

 After a few towns were captured by the Algerians, the Tunisians arrived at the fort of El Kef, where they awaited their Algerian foes.

-The Tripolitanians allied with the Algerians started moving their troops north to occupy Djerba.